strainer/fencache.js/Readme.md

 ### Performance Micro-Optimizations

 On the first call, fencache fills its two storage arrays with the first argument:result pair it sees.
-This allows the JS engine to make the arrays contigious and monomorphic improving the subsequent performance.
+This allows the JS engine to make the arrays contiguous and monomorphic improving the subsequent performance.
 An 'init' method is also included to set the arrays up eg: `ensine.init(-0,-0)` will set the cache to non-integer number type.
 The reason for this method is, if the types are to be real numbers the first calculation might by chance be an integer, which would mix types in the array.

 Fencache contains other obscure micro optimizations tested on several versions of Node and Firefox, which seem appropriate for a small performance orientated tool.